xuangu-fang/BayOTIDE/README.md

-# (ICML 2024) BayOTIDE: Bayesian Online Multivariate Time Series Imputation with Functional Decomposition
+# (ICML 2024 Spotlight) BayOTIDE: Bayesian Online Multivariate Time Series Imputation with Functional Decomposition

 (This repo is still on update)